 On her 2012 debut singer-songwriter album Skyscraper Queen of the Midwest, Lindsay's catchy sound is bolstered by a dozen fellow teachers and musicians from Chicago's Old Town School of Folk Music, creating a harmonic energy as strong as the wind whipping off of Lake Michigan, focused down city streets, and channelled directly into your beating heart.
 Her follow-up 2016 album What Do You Believe? takes us on a more introspective route through the humorous, painful, but comforting corridors of self-knowledge.
 Here we are invited to share her secrets, which she offers on an open palm.

 Lindsay hails from Wauwatosa, Wisconsin, and thanks her big musical family for valuing creativity and encouraging her to be a performer from day one.
 She holds a degree in Women's and Gender Studies from Macalester College and has her Kodály Level II Music Education certification from DePaul.
+She received the Old Town School of Folk Music's Distinguished Teaching Artist award in 2018.
 When she's not onstage, in the classroom, or at home with her husband Ben and cat Adeline, Lindsay can be found in the bike lanes of Chicago, singing her way to the next gig.